akshayamogulluri/gpt2-text-generation/README.md

-# gpt2-text-generation
+# GPT-2 Text Generation
-Task 01 - Text Generation using GPT-2 for Prodigy InfoTech Generative AI Internship
+This project demonstrates text generation using the GPT-2 transformer model.

+Tools Used:
+Python
+Transformers library
+Google Colab

+This project was completed as part of the Generative AI Internship at Prodigy InfoTech.